joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/12/world/africa/-zimbabwe-lake-kariba-ferry-capsize.html

 **A Look Inside Trump’s Patriot Games**\
 `President Trump made an appearance at his first-ever Patriot Games in Geneva, Ohio, last night.
-Zolan Kanno-Youngs dialed in Natalie Kitroeff on “The Call” to break down what he was seeing and how sports have become a defining part of Mr. Trump’s presidency.`\
+Zolan Kanno-Youngs joined Natalie Kitroeff on “The Call” to break down what he was seeing and how sports have become a defining part of Mr. Trump’s presidency.`\
 https://www.nytimes.com/video/us/politics/100000011088255/a-look-inside-trumps-patriot-games.html

 **Democrats Pull Back From the Edge of Disaster.
 Again.**\